wrenchpilot/gpscripts/README.md

 ./uninstall.sh
 ```

+The uninstall script will:

+- Remove all scripts from the Homebrew bin directory
+- Clean up keychain entries (passwords and configuration)
+- Remove any legacy keychain entries from previous versions

 ## Overview

 These scripts provide automation for Palo Alto Networks GlobalProtect VPN client on macOS.
 Since GlobalProtect doesn't provide command-line authentication tools on macOS, the scripts use: